 Cook at 375 degrees F, uncovered for 30 to 35 minutes, or until bubbly and browned.
 Makes about 12 servings.

-Cook's Notes: Do not make substitutes, use low or reduced fat products, margarine, or a generic brand processed cheese.
-I use Velveeta brand processed cheese, sharp cheddar, whole milk and Land O'Lakes brand pure butter.
+Cook's Notes: This is a big batch recipe, meant to feed a holiday crowd, but it also halves very nicely.
+Size matters with your pasta noodles also, so look for a medium cut elbow, not too small, not too large or jumbo.
+Do not make substitutes, use low or reduced fat products, margarine, or a generic brand processed cheese.
+I use Velveeta brand processed cheese, sharp cheddar (not mild), whole milk and Land O'Lakes brand pure butter.
 Do not substitute pre-shredded cheeses as they contain fillers and stablizers that will affect the results.
-This is a big batch recipe but halves nicely.

 Requires Adobe Reader - download it free!©Deep South Dish